-Now It's Legal to Pay College Football Players.
+Now It's Legal to Pay College Football Players With NIL.
 But Is It Good for the Game?

 Paying college football players used to be illegal.
 Not anymore.

 Now it’s legal to pay players through name, image and likeness (NIL), and the game won't ever be the same again.

 Does NIL make football better or worse?